ARBORproject/arborproject.github.io/README.md

 ### A note on authorship

-An issue that will naturally come up in this type of project is credit, especially authorship on papers.
-Indeed, our hope is that this project will catalyze multiple "classic" conference papers and collaborations.
-We may add more formal guidance in the future, but for now we advocate an inclusive attitude toward authorship.
-See [CREDIT.md](https://github.com/ArborProject/arborproject.github.io/blob/main/CREDIT.md) for more information.
+Our hope is that this project will catalyze multiple "classic" conference papers and collaborations.
+We advocate a fair, generous attitude toward authorship, as described in [CREDIT.md](https://github.com/ArborProject/arborproject.github.io/blob/main/CREDIT.md) for more information.

 # How to use this repository.

-The [Discussion](https://github.com/ArborProject/arborproject.github.io/discussions) section is where all projects are being tracked.
-Anyone can participate, as well as kick off new projects.
+We track projects in the [Discussion](https://github.com/ArborProject/arborproject.github.io/discussions) section.
+Please browse through this list to get a sense of ongoing work, and find projects you might potentially want to join.

+To propose a new project, add a new discussion.
 The first post of each thread should follow a strict template, which includes the research question, current contributors, and project status.
 The first post should also be treated as a project-specific "Wiki" that summarizes the current status of the project.
 Please see TODO for instructions and TODO for examples.